R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 System.out.println(EnclaveInstanceInfo.deserialize(attestationBytes));
 ```

-That will print out something like this:
+The `EnclaveInstanceInfo` has a useful `toString` function that will print out something like this:

 ```text
 Remote attestation for enclave F86798C4B12BE12073B87C3F57E66BCE7A541EE3D0DDA4FE8853471139C9393F: